AnkitaSood/frontend-nanodegree-mobile-portfolio/README.md

   OR
   1. Open the pizza.html in Chrome Canary, and open the developer tools.
   2. Go to the timeline section and select 'Show FPS meter' option under the Rendering tab.
-  3. Interact the page and obserce the FPS meter.
+  3. Interact the page and observe the FPS meter.

 ##### HOW THE RESULT WAS ACHIEVED:
   - Cached all DOM element references, which were being manipulated for faster processing.
   - Replaced querySelectorAll() and document.querySelector() with getELementById() and getElementsByClassName().
   - Moved code out of for loops which didn't have to be run for all the loops.
-  - Replaced animation effect of shifting left postiong by css transition effect.
+  - Replaced animation effect of shifting left positioning by css transition effect.
+Used CSS hardware-acceleration by using transform     property on the moving pizzas.
-  - Reduced the number of background pizzas be displayed on page load at once to a number suitable for most screen sizes.
+  - Reduced the number of background pizzas be displayed on page load at once according to the available screenheight.
-  - Minimized the JS, CSS, HTML and images using gulp tasks
+  - Minimized the JS, CSS, HTML and images using gulp tasks.
   - Removed duplicacy of switch cases while resizing pizzas and refactored the code for the same.

-All these changes resuled in loading the pizzas on initial load faster, and the average time per 10 frames also dropped significantly ( close to < 1ms each time).
+All these changes resuled in loading the pizzas on initial load faster.
+The average time per 10 frames ( close to < 1ms each time) and the time to resize pizzas ( < 5ms) also dropped significantly .